gentoo-haskell/gentoo-haskell/projects/GHC-6.6-launch.rst

 requires that the dummy libraries are marked as stable too.
 Thus we have to start rewriting the other packages until the dummys has been marked stable.

+The most common packages where added the 11th March, and have been marked as stable on some arches:

+* dev-haskell/fgl-5.2
+* dev-haskell/mtl-1.0
+* dev-haskell/haskell-src-1.0
+* dev-haskell/html-1.0
+* dev-haskell/hunit-1.1
+* dev-haskell/network-1.0
+* dev-haskell/quickcheck-1.0

 Make new libs use the p.masked modular libs
 -------------------------------------------